UB-ES-19/A4-Picturest/README.md

 }
 ```

 Once this change is complete just execute the following command on the root of the project: `docker-compose up`.
-The DB and Pictures will be up after.
+The DB and Picturest will be up after.